usegalaxy-eu/ena-upload-cli/README.md

   --data [FILE [FILE ...]]
                         data for submission
   --center CENTER_NAME  specific to your Webin account --tool TOOL_NAME      Specify the name of the tool this submission is done with.
+Default: ena-upload-cli --tool_version TOOL_VERSION
+                        Specify the version of the tool this submission is done with.
   --secret SECRET       .secret file containing the password of your Webin account -d, --dev             Flag to use the dev/sandbox endpoint of ENA.
   --vir                 Flag to use the viral sample template.
 ```

-Mandatory arguments: --action, --center, --tool and --secret.
+Mandatory arguments: --action, --center and --secret.

 ### ENA Webin